jakewilliami/scripts/julia/Other/advent_of_code/2020/README.md

 This one took my a long time.
 I borrowed a lot of code from Day 11 for this one, and couldn't for the life of me get it working.
 I came back to it in October, 2021 (only 9 months later...) and did a bunch of refactoring/slight optimisations and finally figured it out.
 One of the problems was the examples were confusingly laid out.

 Part 2 was remarkably simple, as I had written part 1 to work multidimensionally, so that was nice.
 I mean, much slower as you add more dimensions...but nice nonetheless that it worked.

+### Day 18

+I _really_ enjoyed this day's challenge.
+I have recently been watching Alexey Kutepov's Porth development, from which I have been getting an understanding of tokenising and Reverse Polish Notation, but I had never actually used this concept in any of my own programming problems.

+The algorithm I used to solve this problem&mdash;the [Shunting-yard algorithm](https://www.wikiwand.com/en/Shunting-yard_algorithm)&mdash; I did have to Google briefly to find (though I did find it in the first search result).
+However, the evaluation function I did purely from recalling how Alexey did it in his implementation.

+As I say, I found this super enjoyable.
+10/10 problem, would solve again.